UQ4covid/data/metawards/new_ensemble/readme.txt

 Design:
 -------

-The design for this run is a maximin LHS with multiple repeats per input.
+The design for this run is a 50 point maximin LHS with 20 repeats per input.
+There is a further 10 point maximin LHS with 20 repeats per input appended to the bottom of the design to use as a validation data set.

 The design was processed as follows: